10 Bollywood Actors Who Starred In Famous Hollywood Movies - ExBulletin

 4 Randeep Hooda

-Randeep Hooda made his action-packed Hollywood debut in the film Extraction alongside Australian superstar Chris Hemsworth.
+Randeep Hooda made an action-packed Hollywood debut in the film Extra alongside Australian star Chris Hemsworth.
 Hooda played the role of Saju Rav, a retired lieutenant colonel who later became Ovi Mahajan’s security chief.
-Indeed, Randeep’s performance as a mercenary was commendable among his fans.
-But, unfortunately, from now on, that would be all for Hooda in Hollywood because Saju was written off in Extraction 2.
+In fact, Randeep’s performance as a mercenary was praised by his fans.
+But unfortunately, from now on it would be for Hooda in Hollywood, because Saju was eliminated in Extra 2.

 3 Naseeruddin Shah

-Considered a versatile actor in Bollywood, Naseeruddin Shah has long left an indelible impression on Indian cinema.
-Indeed, with a career spanning over four decades, starting with the 1980 film Hum Paanch, Shah has always done wonders in the entertainment industry.
-In 2003, he made his Hollywood debut playing Captain Nemo in an American fantasy/comedy film.
-The League of Extraordinary Gentlemen with Sean Connery in the lead.
+Considered a versatile actor in Bollywood, Naseeruddin Shah has long left an indelible mark on Indian cinema.
+In fact, with a career spanning over four decades, from the 1980 film Hum Paanch, Shah is still doing wonders in the entertainment industry.
+In 2003, he made his Hollywood debut playing the role of Captain Nemo in the American fantasy/comedy film.
+The League of Extraordinary Gentlemen with Sean Connery in the lead role.

 2 Huma Qureshi

-Huma Qureshi is a relatively new name in Indian cinema, but despite this, she has established herself as a seasoned actress in Bollywood.
-More so, Huma even had the opportunity to play a role in the famous Netflix release, army of the dead directed by Zack Snyder.
-Admittedly, Qureshi’s role in the film is very limited, but his character had a defining role to play in the story.
+Huma Qureshi a relatively new name in Indian cinema, but despite this, she has established herself as a seasoned actress in Bollywood.
+More so, Huma even had the opportunity to play a role in the famous Netflix carousel, army of the dead directed by Zack Snyder.
+It is true that Qureshi’s role in the film is very limited, but his character had an impactful part to play in the story.
 Sadly, Qureshi has no current or upcoming projects in Hollywood, but she has undoubtedly taken care of Indian cinema.

 1 Dhanush

-Dhanush is a household name in the South Indian film industry.
+Dhanush a household name in the South Indian film industry.
 In fact, over the decades, the actor has even become a household name in Hindi cinema.
-Naturally, it’s no surprise that Dhanush got credit for his work in a number of international projects.
-Recently, the actor was seen as Avik San in a hit Netflix outing.
-The gray man.
-In the short-lived role of Dhanush, the actor truly delivered action, charisma and acting all in one go.
+Of course, it’s no surprise that Dhanush got credit for his work on some international projects.
+Recently, the actor was scouted as Avik San in the Netflix blockbuster. the gray man.
+In the short-lived role of Dhanush, the actor really delivered action, charisma and acting all at once.
 Fortunately, by InitiatedDhanush will return for franchise sequels alongside Ryan Gosling.

 |